isabella232/magic-products-distribution-service/README.md

 ```shell
 $ poetry run python test-record.py
 ```

 **Note:** This test script is not representative of how code for this service will be written.

-**Note:** This test script is not representative of how code for this service will be written.